Super Kamagra and Kamagra Oral Jelly

 • vision problems.

-Taking too much sildenafil if you have certain health conditions or take other medications can lead to a life threatening drop in blood pressure.
+Taking too much sildenafil if you have certain health conditions or combining it with other medications can lead to a drop in blood pressure.
 This is especially the case if you take nitrates for a heart condition.
-This is why it is vital you speak to your doctor before ever taking a prescription medication.
+This is why it is important you speak to your doctor before ever taking any medication.

 Impurities and unknown ingredients

-Kamagra Oral Jelly may be contaminated by foreign substances, which can be harmful to health.
-This is because it is manufactured in India and is not subject to the same hygiene regulations and controls in the UK.
-There is also no way to be sure that the concentration of the active ingredient in Kamagra Oral Jelly is what is stated by the manufacturer.
+There is also no way to be sure that the concentration of the active ingredient matches what is stated by the manufacturer.
 This means you could potentially be taking a dangerous amount of sildenafil without realising it.

 Lack of specialist medical advice

-Other medications and conditions can also change how sildenafil works and how it affects you.
-When you get a prescription for a legal erectile dysfunction treatment, your doctor makes sure you’re currently taking any medication or have any conditions that could be harmful to you.
-When you order an illegal medication like Kamagra, these checks do not happen, and you could be putting yourself in danger.
+Other medications and conditions can also affect how sildenafil works and how it impacts your body.
+When you get a prescription for a legal erectile dysfunction treatment, your doctor makes sure it is suitable if you’re currently taking any medication or have any conditions that could be harmful to you.
+When you order an illegal medication like Kamagra, these checks do not happen, and you could be putting your health at risk.

-If you need erectile dysfunction treatment, ZAVA can quickly and discreetly provide legal and safe treatments.
-We can provide a range of branded and generic medications, and our doctors are always on hand to make sure your treatment is suitable for your health and needs.
+If you need erectile dysfunction treatment, our online doctors at ZAVA can quickly and discreetly provide legal and safe treatments.
+We offer a range of branded and generic medications, and our doctors always make sure your treatment is suitable for your health and needs.

 Generic treatments contain the same active ingredient as brand name treatments and work in exactly the same way.
 They are usually cheaper and more often prescribed on the NHS.

 Licensed providers like ZAVA offer a legal and safe way to get erectile dysfunction treatment online.
-All you have to do is fill out a short questionnaire, which will be checked by a doctor.
-If the treatment is suitable, it will be prescribed and delivered to your door.
+All you have to do is fill out a short questionnaire, which will be checked by one of our online doctors.
+If the treatment is suitable and approved for you, it will be prescribed and delivered straight to your door.

 Is purchasing medicines from another country a punishable offence?